 Bigger cities mean more businesses, and that's great!
 Businesses typically consume a lot of electricity and fuels for heating.
 What should be the focus?
 Increasing the efficiency of energy use (while bringing more comfort to customers).

 - Relighting.
-Replacing old lighting for more efficient can also attract more customers to the store.
+Replacing old lighting with more efficient ones can also attract more customers to the store.
 Action example: Courtrai (75k inhabitants) tries out circular lightning for a library (NL).

-- Improved windows glazing.
+- Improved window glazing.
 Action example: Hasselt (77k inhabitants) knows how to reach premiums for efficient glazing (NL).

 - Roof insulation.
 Replacing old roofs for better insulation can bring many benefits.
 Action example: Courtrai makes available thermic pictures to identify what roofs are the least efficient (NL).